zid99825/awChromium/README.md

     ffmpeg_branding = "Chrome"
     ```

-- Thắc mắc về `target_cpu` thì bấm vô [link này](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/android_build_instructions.md#figuring-out-target_cpu).
+- You can find the available `target_cpu` information in [this link](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/android_build_instructions.md#figuring-out-target_cpu).
-- Sau đó mở terminal, nhập `cd chromium/src` rồi chạy `autoninja -C out/$abi -j11 webview_instrumentation_apk` để bắt đầu build.
+- Then open terminal and `cd chromium/src` then run `autoninja -C out/$abi -j11 webview_instrumentation_apk` to start build.
-- Lưu ý:
+- Note:
-    - `$abi` đặt là gì cũng được, chạy lệnh này `gn gen out/$abi` thì nó là tên folder thui.
+    - `$abi` can be any name you prefer when running `gn gen out/$abi`, it's just the folder name.
-    - Còn `-j11` là chạy 11 / 12 threads vì chả ai muốn PC chạy cháy máy, chuẩn không?
+    - The option `-j11` means that only use 11 / 12 threads because nobody wants their PC running at 100% CPU usage, yet?
-    - Với cần cỡ `30GB` RAM để build nếu không muốn đang build thì bị kill vì tràn RAM.
+    - Also, you'll need approximately `30GB` of RAM for a successful build if you want to avoid it being terminated due to running out of RAM.
-- Build xong thì chạy `tools/blind_copy.py` để copy shared object or layout, style, image, ...
+- After build successfully, you can run `tools/blind_copy.py` to copy resources like shared object or layout, style, image, ...
-- Xong chạy `tools/path2java.py` để lấy chỉ những file Java cần thiết.
+- Then run `tools/path2java.py` to take only necessary Java files.

-# Tham khảo
+# References

 - [Chromium docs](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/android_build_instructions.md)
 - [ridi/chromium-aw](https://github.com/ridi/chromium-aw)